|

 Meilgaard for the Metro Times,

 Oct.
-4th, 1989
+4th, 1989 Bradley Jones

 Bradley Jones-an extraordinary

+being, an untimely death.
 How to comprehend the darker depths of the human psyche?
 How to

 convey the essence, the multifaceted persona of a supremely gifted